 What Is an LLC in the Music Business?

-A limited liability company in the music industry is becoming the go-to option for artists who don't want to deal with self-employment taxes (since it has a lot of tax benefits) and other financial issues involved in running their record labels.
+A Limited Liability Company (LLC) in the music industry is becoming the go-to option for artists who don't want to deal with self-employment taxes (since it has a lot of tax benefits) and other financial issues involved in running their record labels.
 Consider hiring a tax professional to get the most out of your investment.

 It means an entrepreneur starting a music career should consider what type of legal structure to use and if it would be wise to hire an entertainment lawyer to secure liability protection during their music career.